 Me and the margarita, we are good friends.
 Our favorite is the classic lime margarita, served in a big bowl glass on the rocks.

 But sometimes you want a little something different.
 Something fresh.
 Something a little lighter and not as …what’s the word for that taste margaritas leave in your mouth after you have had a couple?
 Too tart?
-Maybe it is the triple sec that most margaritas use.
+Maybe it is the triple sec that most margaritas call for.

-In my imagination, when I think back to the birth of the first margarita known to man (genius)….you know it had to be simple.
+In my imagination, when I think back to the genius that created the first margarita ….you know it had to be simple.
 I bet it was mostly fresh lime juice, some tequila, and salt.
 My quest for the fresher margarita starts at this point.
 No triple sec, no orange liqueur.

 For our Sugar Sunset Margarita we went with fresh squeezed juices.
 No additives, not bottled, with the pulp.
 Love me some pulp.
 Don’t like pulp?
 Strain it, no worries.